Ellipse120/admin-template-quick-starter/docs/tests.md

 # Tests and mocking the API

+> Tesing components and views is nessary to ensure that the code is working as expected.
+But time is a valuable resource, and it's important to decide to spend time on dev or testing.

 - [Tests and mocking the API](#tests-and-mocking-the-api)
   - [Running all tests](#running-all-tests)
   - [Unit tests with Jest](#unit-tests-with-jest)